Delayed Hawkes birth-death processes: Networks of Markovian delayed Hawkes birth-death processes

-Networks of infinite server queues with shot-noise driven arrival rates have been studied in \cite{shotnoise}.
-Although networks of Hawkes processes have been introduced in \cite{Hawkesnetwork}, to the best of our knowledge, there is no account in the literature of the transient behaviour of such processes.
-In this section, we analyse transient behaviour for a network of Markovian delayed Hawkes infinite server queues.
-After obvious modifications, this analysis also covers networks of Hawkes-fed infinite server queues.
-By setting $\mu_{ij}=0$ for all $i,j\in[d]$, see Definition \ref{multivariatedef}, our analysis applies to the multivariate delayed Hawkes process as well.
+Networks of birth-death processes with shot-noise driven arrival rates have been studied in \cite{shotnoise}.
+Although networks of Hawkes processes have been introduced in \cite{Hawkesnetwork}, to the best of our knowledge, there is no account in the literature of the exact transient behavior of such processes.
+In this subsection, we analyze transient behavior for a network of Markovian delayed Hawkes birth-death processes.
+After obvious modifications, this analysis can be adapted to networks of (classical) Hawkes-fed birth-death processes.
+Furthermore, by setting $\mu_{ij}=0$ for all $i,j\in[d]$, see Definition~\ref{multivariatedef}, our analysis applies to the multivariate delayed Hawkes (point) process as well.